About the course

 Having first read the guidance and project descriptions on the Department of Materials website, if you wish to learn more about a specific project please contact the relevant supervisor by e-mail.

-Before applying you are strongly encouraged to contact the department's Graduate Studies Secretary for advice and assistance.
+Before applying you are strongly encouraged to contact the department's Graduate Admissions Secretary for advice and assistance.

 The set of documents you should send with your application to this course comprises the following: